CodeFluent vs Cursor

 - What is this tool?

-- CodeFluent is an AI coding assistant for real-time code suggestions.
+- CodeFluent is an AI assistant that provides real-time code refactoring and optimization suggestions.

 - How much does it cost?